Life Insurance with COPD and Asthma (2026)

 Different insurers have different underwriting standards for respiratory conditions.
 Some carriers specialize in high-risk applicants.
 Rate variations can be substantial.
 Request quotes from at least three companies.

-This information is educational and doesn't replace professional medical advice.
+This content is educational only and is not medical advice.

 Life Insurance for COPD and Asthma Patients: Bottom Line

-Life insurance is available to people with COPD and asthma, though coverage options and rates depend on the severity and management of your condition.
-Mild to moderate respiratory conditions qualify for traditional policies.
-People with severe conditions should consider no-exam options, which have higher premiums but guarantee acceptance.
+Life insurance is available to people with COPD and asthma, though coverage options and rates depend on the severity and management of their conditions.
+Mild to moderate respiratory conditions qualify for traditional policies, while severe cases are better suited to no-exam options, which carry higher premiums but guarantee acceptance.

 Compare Insurance Rates